 Most marketers have faced this issue so many times & to be honest I’m still fighting this.

-It’s a wrong mindset that when you invest in building a landing page you should have everything available because if not this then maybe that will get a hit.
+It’s a wrong mindset that when you invest in building a landing page, you must add every information available because if not this then maybe the other one will get a hit.

 “If a user does not fill the form, he should atleast subscribe, if not subscription, let them just download the brochure.
 Let’s keep these CTAs placed strategically across the page”